 Why this Greek Chicken is so good?

-- Easy!
-All made on just one sheet pan.
+- Easy: This recipe is made with just one sheet pan.

-- A quick and delicious honey yogurt marinade.
+- Delicious Marinade: A quick and delicious honey yogurt marinade adds so much flavor!

 - Yogurt – go for plain Greek Yogurt.